-Easter is a popular holiday observed across the world.
-It celebrates the resurrection of Jesus Christ on the third day (Sunday) after his crucifixion (Friday).
-These days, Easter is celebrated with a sweet tooth, where families share the joy of different types of sweets, candies, easter eggs and candles.
-Interestingly, these candles represent light after darkness, while the Easter egg and the Easter bunny is a symbol of fertility or new life.
+Easter is a popular holiday observed by Christians across the world to celebrate the resurrection of Jesus Christ on the third day (Sunday) after his crucifixion (Friday).
+These days, Easter is celebrated with a sweet tooth, where families share the joy of different types of cakes, candies, candles and Easter egg hunts.
+Interestingly, these candles represent light after darkness, while the Easter egg and the Easter bunny are symbol of fertility or new life.

-As with most other annual holidays, Easter can put a strain on your budget because of all the extra spending on new clothes, gifts, sweets and parties.
-We have put together some ideas and tips to help you spend easter in a frugal and budget-friendly manner.
+As with most other annual holidays, Easter can put a strain on your budget because of all the extra spending on new outfits, gifts, sweets, food and parties.
+We have put together some ideas and tips to help you spend Easter in a frugal and budget-friendly manner so you do not compromise on the fun aspect while keeping your wallet happy too.

-Make a gift closet or choose a place in your home where you can store gifts for future occasions like easter, christmas, birthdays or any other special events.
-You can scout your favorite shops all year round, looking for good deals, discounts and sales so you end up buying the perfect presents that not only keep your relatives happy, but also your wallet healthy.
+As Easter slowly approaches us, retailers increase the prices of various gift items and party supplies to make use of higher consumer demand.
+To avoid holiday price hikes, you can purchase Easter gifts throughout the year instead of one week before Easter.
+This idea can be applied to other annual events such as Christmas, birthdays, Thanksgiving, anniversaries or any other special occasions you regularly celebrate.
+You can scout your favorite shops all year round, looking for good deals, discounts and sales so you end up buying the perfect presents that not only keep your relatives happy, but also your budget intact.
 Let’s not forget the time-saving aspect of this tip.
 You no longer have to set aside time for a gift-buying spree one week before Easter!

-Remember to buy non-perishable Easter decorations during post-holiday sales and safely store them for next year.
-Decorative eggs, nests and Easter bunnies or rabbits, for instance, are things that can be purchased at great discounts right after the Easter holiday because retailers try to sell off leftover stock.
+Alternatively, you can buy non-perishable Easter decorations during post-holiday sales and safely store them for the next 12 months.
+Decorative eggs, nests and Easter bunnies or rabbits, for instance, are things that can be purchased at great discounts right after the Easter holiday because retailers try to sell off leftover stock to make room for the next celebration.

 Instead of buying new party decorations for Easter festivities, consider using last years grass, eggs, nests, bunnies, rabbits and Easter baskets.
 The condition of these old items may warrant a bit of repair work but it may well be worth the money saved.
 Rearrange your decorations year after year so the overall Easter setup looks new and original each time.

-4- Make your own frugal Easter decorations at home
+6. Make your own frugal Easter eggs at home

 You need not buy all your Easter decorations this year.
 You can simply improvise and make them at home.